Finding New Tracks to Pleasure: Why I Started Desire Pathways

 • "How do I stop overthinking and just feel?"

 The reality is that most of us received a fear-based or purely functional sex education.
 We were taught about prevention, but we missed out on pleasure-based education.
-We weren't taught how to track sensation, how to communicate a "no" before it becomes a "maybe," or how our own anatomy actually functions.
+Pleasure-based education is a body-first approach to intimacy that focuses on how to feel safe, track physical sensations, and actively experience joy or pleasure rather than just learning about reproduction and prevention

 Understanding my own body and others' bodies gave me a level of confidence and a "felt sense" that I thought I had before, but didn't actually possess until I had the education to back it up.